edurojas-dev/edurojas-dev/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on <a href="https://www.instagram.com/qoad.innovation/">Qoad Innovation</a>
+- 🔭 I’m currently working on freelancer web developer
 - 🌱 I’m currently learning frontEnd with Vue.js and JavaScript Programming

 Find me in: